zafajardo9/lms-educate/documentation/FRONTEND_CODING_PRACTICES.md

 - **Client data**: when a client component needs data, pass it via props or fetch from `/api/*` endpoints (already following the API practices guide).
 - **Suspense**: prefer streaming with `<Suspense>` + loading skeleton components stored in the same folder.
 - **Error handling**: server components should throw (Next.js error boundary).
 Client components should render inline error UI.
+- **Standard data clients**:
+  - Use **Axios** for any HTTP request from the frontend.
+It gives us typed request/response helpers, interceptors for auth headers, and consistent error objects.
+  - Wrap remote state with **@tanstack/react-query** to manage caching, retries, and background refresh.
+Co-locate hooks (e.g., `useStudentCoursesQuery`) beside the page’s component folder.
+  - Model interactive data grids with **@tanstack/react-table** so column logic, sorting, and pagination stay declarative and testable.
+  - Enable **@tanstack/react-query-devtools** in local development to inspect cache keys, mutation status, and stale data at runtime.

 ---